What Foods Are High In Inositol?

 Citrus Fruits and Melons

 Lots of melons and citrus fruits are great natural ways of getting inositol.
 Cantaloupe has the most with 355 mg per ¼ serving, but plenty of others have high levels of inositol including, oranges, grapefruits, and limes.
-And, these couldn’t be easier to add to your diet!
-Add them to smoothies and salads—or drink your fruit by freshly juicing it.
-You’ll get your sweet fix in a beneficial way; just remember to group fruits with proteins, carbs, and other nutrients to avoid a blood sugar spike!
+And, these couldn’t be easier to add to your meals!
+Add them to smoothies, salads, chia seed puddings, or even your homemade dressings.
+You’ll get your sweet fix in plus support your inositol deficiencies; just remember to group fruits with proteins and healthy fats to avoid a blood sugar spike!

 Citrus fruits have vitamin C, flavonoids, and fiber, which can all reduce inflammation, improve gut health, and more.
-And, if you really want to get a lot of inositol with cantaloupe, know that melon can also assist with skin health and heart health!
-You don’t need many more reasons to take a bite out of some fresh fruit.
-Yum!
+And, if you really want to get a lot out of inositol with cantaloupe, know that the nutrients in melons are also wonderful for our skin and heart health!

 Nuts

-Nuts, like fruit, are the perfect PCOS-friendly snack.
-They can help with cravings and fill your stomach while providing a number of health benefits.
-Nuts like almonds, peanuts, walnuts, and cashews have lots of inositol.
+Nuts are the perfect PCOS-friendly snack for several reasons.
+They can help with cravings, be a source of healthy fats, and also help with fiber intake.
+Nuts like almonds, peanuts, walnuts, and cashews are naturally high in inositol.
 Almonds have the highest inositol content with 41.7 mg per serving.
-Nuts can be good for your cardiovascular health, too.
+Additionally, nuts can be good for your cardiovascular health, too.

 To add nuts to your PCOS diet try adding them to anything where you want a crunchy texture.
-Add them to salads, pasta, or even steamed vegetables.
-If you don’t want the taste and crunch, consider grinding them up to add to gluten-free pancakes and muffin recipes.
+Add them to salads, oatmeal, chia seed pudding, or even when you make your own trail mix.
+If you don’t want the taste and crunch, you can also have nut butter!
+Another option is to grind them up to add to gluten-free pancakes or overnight oats recipes.
+I have a ton of different breakfast, lunch, dinner, and even dessert recipes in The Cysterhood app that can help you brainstorm and try this out with PCOS-friendly meals!

 Liver

-Try cooking them in a variety of ways and integrating them into salads, soups, and pasta to make them more palatable.
+Try cooking them in a variety of ways and integrating them into soups, bowls, and even gluten-free pasta to add variety to your cuisine.
 Honestly, you may find you like them more than you’d think!

 *All of the inositol content of common foods came from Inositol Australia.

-Inositol is an essential vitamin for any woman with PCOS.
+Inositol is an essential nutrient for any woman with PCOS.

-Living with PCOS can be tough, but there are plenty of ways to reverse your symptoms naturally!
-You can heal your PCOS using lifestyle changes like using intentional exercises, taking the right natural supplements, and changing your diet.
+Living with polycystic ovary syndrome (PCOS) can be confusing, especially with our diet, but there are plenty of ways to get your nutrition and reverse your symptoms naturally!
+You can thrive with PCOS by making lifestyle changes like doing PCOS-friendly exercises, taking the right supplements, and supporting your hormones with your diet.
 An anti-inflammatory gluten- and dairy-free diet could be the key to living symptom-free.
-Give it a try and let us know how it goes below!
+Give it a try for 30 days and let us know how it goes below!

 If the thought of learning how to cook and eat differently is a lot to take in, I get it!
-Luckily, if you download The Cysterhood App, you can find more PCOS-fighting foods and unlock my PCOS meal plan and workout system that can help you reach your health goals, whether you want to lose weight, relieve symptoms, or live a healthier life.
-Whatever it is, we got you!
+To help, we created The Cysterhood App, where you can find more PCOS-friendly recipes and unlock my PCOS meal plan and workout videos that can help you reach your health goals, whether you want to lose weight, relieve symptoms, or live a healthier life where PCOS is under your control.
+Whatever your next goal is in your PCOS journey, we got you!